psu13/mutable-hakyll/draft/measurement.md

 <img src="../images/z-z-spin.pdf"></a>

-This behavior might make you think that $z$ spin is a property that we an attach to the electron, perhaps for all time, like classical properties.
+This behavior might make you think that $z$ spin is a property that we an attach to the electron, perhaps for all time, like classical properties, and that this box acts like a filter that just reads off the property and sends the particles the right way.
 Keep this thought in your brain.

 Next, we can see that the relationship of $S_z$ to $S_x$ is also straightforward.
 A particle that has a definite $z$ spin still has an undefined $x$ spin: